 Try to spend less time at the mall or looking at online stores, because they will tempt you.
 You don’t have to become a hermit and not tag along if you’re invited out shopping with friends or anything . . .
 But out of sight, out of mind.
-Don’t make it harder on yourself!posted almost 5 years ago
+Don’t make it harder on yourself!posted over 5 years ago

 Don’t go to malls/shops unless there is something you need.
-Never leave a shop with something you didn’t intend on buying when you entered, think about it for a day and go back later.posted almost 5 years ago
+Never leave a shop with something you didn’t intend on buying when you entered, think about it for a day and go back later.posted over 5 years ago

-if you get paid in cash (like me), bank it immediately – and even better, put it in an account without an atm card (internet saving account without atm cards usually have higher interest rates too!)posted almost 5 years ago
+if you get paid in cash (like me), bank it immediately – and even better, put it in an account without an atm card (internet saving account without atm cards usually have higher interest rates too!)posted over 5 years ago

 Make Her Feel Welcome with Chic Points

 5 points - Vote her photos into the Style Gallery

 1 point - Post a comment on her photos

 When chicchica_bonita reaches 200 Chic Points, she will be in the Style Council!